Sources bibliography: McGrath numbers and related publications

 Some basic information about the journal appears at the top of the taxonomy page, before the listed items.
 How many issues of Theological Renewal were published per year?

-- Development note: Adding information about journals in the journal taxonomies will be a priority for us in 2019.
+- Development note: Adding information about journals in the journal taxonomies will be a priority for us in the future.

 Return to the 1978 article by finding it in the list, or use the back button in your browser.

 - Want to tweet a quote from this publication?
 Why not include a link to this page via the Share buttons in the top right?

 - Look in the main content area for the Publication Life Cycle/Notes field.
 What kind of information is contained in this field?

 - There's a general bibliography FAQ page that explains the purpose of various fields, but best save that for later (you'll find it under the Bibliography tab).